ylikx/forpy/README.md

   call unsafe_cast_from_c_ptr(args, args_ptr)
   call unsafe_cast_from_c_ptr(kwargs, kwargs_ptr)

+  r = C_NULL_PTR ! in case of exception return C_NULL_PTR

   if (is_null(kwargs)) then
     !
-This is a check if keyword argument were passed to this function.
+This is a check if keyword arguments were passed to this function.
     !
 If is_null(kwargs), kwargs is not a valid Python object, therefore ! we initialise it as an empty dict ierror = dict_create(kwargs)